akkadhim/DAT945/README.md

-# IMDb Dataset Preparation and Knowledge Collection using Tsetlin Machine Autoencoder
+# IMDb Dataset Preparation, Knowledge Collection, and Data Augmentation

-This repository contains code to prepare the IMDb dataset for training and to collect knowledge using a TM autoencoder.
-Below is a step-by-step guide on how to use the scripts in this repository.
+This repository provides code to prepare the IMDb dataset for training, collect knowledge using a TM autoencoder, and apply data augmentation using EDA.
+You have the option to either:

+1. **Use the provided pre-generated knowledge files** along with the `Report.ipynb` notebook to save time, or
+2. **Build everything from scratch** by following the steps outlined below.

 ---

+## Files in the Repository

+- **`prepare.py`**: Prepares the IMDb dataset for training.
+- **`collect.py`**: Trains a TM autoencoder and collects knowledge for all tokens in the IMDb dataset.
+- **`eda.py`**: Performs data augmentation using EDA (Easy Data Augmentation) and knowledge-based synonym replacement for the IMDb dataset.
+- **`Report.ipynb`**: A Jupyter notebook that demonstrates the entire process, including dataset preparation, knowledge collection, and data augmentation.
+You can use this with pre-existing IMDb knowledge files to skip the lengthy knowledge generation process.
+- **Pre-generated IMDb knowledge files**: Files included in the repository that you can use to skip the time-consuming knowledge generation process.

+---

+## Quick Start Options

+### Option 1: Use Pre-generated IMDb Knowledge Files

+If you want to avoid the time-consuming process of generating knowledge files, you can directly use the `Report.ipynb` notebook with the pre-existing IMDb knowledge files.
+These files are already included in the repository for a specific setup.

+- Simply open `Report.ipynb` and follow the steps.

+### Option 2: Build Everything from Scratch

+If you prefer to generate everything from scratch, follow the steps below to prepare the IMDb dataset, perform data augmentation, and train the TM autoencoder.

+---

+## Steps to Use the Repository
-## Requirements
+### Requirements

 Make sure you have the following libraries installed before running the scripts: